Kalbehaider/dine-market/README.md

 We welcome contributions from the community to help improve Dine Market.
 If you have any ideas, suggestions, or find any issues, please feel free to open an issue or submit a pull request.

-## Support

-If you encounter any problems while using Dine Market or have any questions, please don't hesitate to contact our support team at ahmadpr4410@gmail.com.

 Happy shopping and happy cooking with Dine Market!